- 01Self-storage is a $49.6 billion industry with 92% average occupancy — demand isn't going anywhere

 Show Notes

 It's 2 AM.
 Your phone buzzes.
 Tenant in unit 4B — water heater blew.
-There's an inch of water on the kitchen floor.
-You're on the phone with a plumber, authorizing a $1,247 emergency repair, and you're thinking: there has to be a better way to invest in real estate.
+An inch of water on the kitchen floor.
+You're authorizing a $1,247 emergency repair and thinking: there has to be a better way to invest in real estate.

 There is.
 Self-storage.
-And nobody's calling you at 2 AM because the padlock broke.
+Nobody's calling you at 2 AM because the padlock broke.

 The Numbers Behind the Orange Roll-Up Doors

 Why?
 Life events.
 People move, downsize, divorce, inherit stuff, renovate, deploy overseas.
-None of that goes away in a recession.
-During the 2008-2009 downturn, self-storage was one of the few asset classes that held occupancy above 85%.
-People lost houses and needed somewhere to stash the furniture.
+None of that disappears in a recession.
+During the 2008-2009 downturn, self-storage held occupancy above 85%.
 The demand floor is built into how Americans live.

 The cap rate range tells you where to aim.
-Stabilized Class A facilities in strong metros trade at 5-6% cap rates.
+Stabilized Class A facilities in strong metros trade at 5-6%.
 But older facilities in secondary markets — the ones with real upside — trade at 7-10%.
-That's our sweet spot.
+That's the sweet spot.

 Why Operating Costs Make Storage Investors Smile